BIO

 TRAININGS AND CERTIFICATIONS

-20+ years meditation practice and study
+• 20+ years committed meditation practice and study

 THE FULL STORY